operator-playground-io/Kafka-chart-tile/tutorials/create-test-client.md

 EOF
 ```

-**Step 2:** Execute the following command to create the client:
+**Step 2: Execute the following command to create the client.**

 ```execute
 kubectl -n kafka apply -f testclient.yaml
 ```

-**Step 3:** Now check if the `testclient` Pod is up and running by executing following the below command:
+**Step 3: Now check if the `testclient` Pod is up and running by executing following the below command.**

 ```execute
 kubectl get pods -n kafka